 The role of sklearn's 'train_test_split' method in measuring the success of a digital marketing campaign includes the following aspects:

-• Performance Evaluation: By dividing the campaign data, marketers can measure the success of their models or strategies on unseen data, which is crucial for determining the true performance.
+- Performance Evaluation: By dividing the campaign data, marketers can measure the success of their models or strategies on unseen data.
+This evaluation is crucial for determining the true performance and effectiveness of the campaign, providing insights into areas that may require improvement.

-• Bias and Variance Trade-Off: It helps in maintaining a balance between bias and variance.
+- Bias and Variance Trade-Off: It helps maintain a balance between bias and variance.
 The training data helps the model understand the trends (variance), while the testing data ensures that the model doesn’t get too specific to the training data, hence avoiding high bias.
+This balance is essential for building models that generalize well to new data.

-• Comparative Analysis: It allows for a comparative analysis between different marketing strategies.
+- Comparative Analysis: It allows for a comparative analysis between different marketing strategies.
 For instance, by using 'train_test_split', a marketer could determine how one strategy performs against another by training on one part of the data and testing on the other.
+This analysis provides valuable insights into the relative strengths and weaknesses of different approaches.

-• ROI Prediction: Using split data, the effectiveness and potential ROI of marketing campaigns can be predicted before a large-scale rollout.
-This prediction aids in strategic decision-making and resource allocation.
+- ROI Prediction: Using split data, the effectiveness and potential ROI of marketing campaigns can be predicted before a large-scale rollout.
+This prediction aids in strategic decision-making and resource allocation, ensuring that investments are directed towards initiatives with the highest potential returns.